johannes94/blog/posts/deploy-a-go-web-service-to-kubernetes/README.md

 # Deploy a GO web service to Kubernetes

-This folder contains the source files for the blog post Deploy a GO web service to Kubernetes.
+Code for blog post: https://mj-go.in/kubernetes/deploy-a-go-webservice-to-kubernetes